ansys/pyansys-dev-guide/doc/source/documentation_style/class_documentation.rst

 Manual Documentation
 --------------------

-To manually describe'how' and 'why' to exercise a class, use the ``.. code:: python`` directive::
+To manually describe 'how' and 'why' to exercise a class, use the ``.. code:: python`` directive::

    Initialize ``my_module.MyClass`` with initial parameters.
 These